There are many ways of how to draw a rose head or a complete rose.

 Using now a pink color pencil draw a single line over the initial graphite pencil contour sketch.

 When you are ready, erase the graphite pencil lines.
-Graphite pencil
+Graphite pencil lines will disappear but the pink-colored pencil line remains - weak, but remains.

-So, the process of how to draw a rose will be a delicious coloring page like work from now on.
+So, the process of how to draw a rose will be a delicious coloring page-like work from now on.

-I would recommend to shade very weakly first all petals only by pink color.
+You can start to shade the petals from anywhere you like.
+I would recommend shading very weakly first all petals only by pink color.

 Shade first only the darkest parts.

 Before you start to shade, observe for a while the ready picture.
-I
+I would like to focus your attention especially on those parts of petals that are the brightest.

 Those parts should remain bright when your drawing is finished, whatever final color you choose.

-It is not necessary to philosophize too much over “how to draw a rose” - process, nor over the shading of its petals.
+It is not necessary to philosophize too much over the “how to draw a rose” - process, nor over the shading of its petals.

 Observe as carefully as you can and simply draw what you see.